 Flood Recovery Outreach Program

 Starting Over Strong VT helps individuals and communities recover from natural and human-caused disasters through community outreach and access to mental health services.
 The program grants are awarded after a presidential major disaster declaration.
 The last time SOS-VT operated in Vermont was for the aftermath of Tropical Storm Irene.
-Unfortunately, Vermont experienced another major flooding event in July 2023.
+Unfortunately, Vermont experienced another major flooding event in July 2023, and also significant flooding in December.
 SOS-VT is here to provide assistance and education to all Vermonters who live and work in the declared counties: Caledonia, Chittenden, Lamoille, Orange, Orleans, Rutland, Washington, Windham, and Windsor.

 Starting Over Strong VT outreach workers have been and will continue to be a resource for all Vermonters in all nine counties impacted by the flood and its aftermath.
 Contact Vermont 2-1-1 to be connected to resources in your area.
 In addition to dialing 211, Vermont 211 can also be reached at: 866-652-4636 or 802-652-4636.